-Your candidate needs detailed demographic information about eligible voters in Howard County, Maryland.
+First, you will use demographic information about the voting population in the city of Albuquerque, the largest city in New Mexico.
 You'll start by creating a map of the voters broken into census tracts, which are subdivisions usually numbering between 1,500 and 8,000 people.
-These smaller divisions will facilitate your research about Howard County voters.
-Finally, you'll geocode, or geographically locate, a file of addresses, so you can begin to identify the locations of like-minded voters.
+These smaller divisions will facilitate your research about Albuquerque voters.
+You'll geocode, or geographically locate, a spreadsheet of addresses, so you can begin to identify the locations of potential voters.

-First, you'll map Howard County and its boundaries.
+First, you'll map Albuquerque and its boundaries.
 Using ArcGIS Online, you'll create a map of the area and add census tracts.

 - Sign in to your ArcGIS organizational account.

 If you don't have an organizational account, see options for software access.

 - If necessary, on the ribbon, click the Content tab.

 - In the New item window, drag the CSV file you downloaded into the window.